-The three main types of percentage calculation
+The three basic percentage problems

-Percentages in everyday financial situations
+Percentages in finance

 Calculate any type of percentage problem instantly.

-Percentage change and growth rates
+Open Percentage CalculatorPercentage change and growth rates

 Percentage change expresses how much a value has increased or decreased relative to its original value.
 A product that was $50 and is now $65 has increased by 30 percent, calculated by dividing the change ($15) by the original value ($50) and multiplying by 100.
 This calculation appears constantly in financial reporting, business analysis, academic research and everyday comparison.